chihacknight/il-budget-clock/README.md

 # il-budget-clock
-Counting up the days and consequences Illinois goes without a budget It would be like the number of days without a budget in huge letters, and then links below as to what it’s effects and context are (perhaps a curated list of news articles)
+Counting up the days and consequences Illinois goes without a budget.
+It would be like the number of days without a budget in huge letters, and then links below as to what it’s effects and context are (perhaps a curated list of news articles)

 ##Goals:
  - Call attention to how long this impasse has gone on